As the technical sophistication of most professions increases, there is growing need

 Undergraduate students interested in mathematical modeling and problem solving can

-pursue a Bachelor of Science (B.S.) degree with a major in Mathematics, choosing one of three concentrations: Actuarial Science, Mathematics Education,
+pursue a Bachelor of Science (B.S.) degree with a major in Mathematics and concentrations in Mathematics Education or Professional Mathematics.
+The department

 Undergraduate minors are available in three areas: Mathematics; Statistics; and Mathematics